Woolverine94/biniou/README.md

   - Cross platform : GNU/Linux, Windows 10/11 and macOS(experimental, via homebrew)
   - Convenient Dockerfile for cloud instances
   - Support for CUDA (experimental) on almost all modules (see [this page](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support))
-  - Support for Stable Diffusion SDXL and SDXL-Turbo models
+  - Support for Stable Diffusion SDXL, SDXL-Turbo and Segmind SSD-1B models
+  - Experimental support for LoRA models

 ---